Exact Convergence Rate Analysis of the Independent Metropolis-Hastings Algorithms: IMH on general state spaces

-Theorem \ref{thm: Mengerson Independence} shows that $w$ being uniformly upper bounded is the necessary and sufficient condition for the IMH algorithm being geometrically ergodic.
+Theorem \ref{thm: Mengersen Independence} shows that $w$ being uniformly upper bounded is the necessary and sufficient condition for the IMH algorithm being geometrically ergodic.
+Therefore, we assume $w^\star \doteq \sup_x w(x) < \infty$ henceforth.
 In particular, uniformly ergodic and geometrically ergodic are equivalent for the IMH chain.
-It is therefore convenient to define: \begin{definition} [Maximal Variation Distance]

-\end{definition} $\dimh(t)$ describes the distance to the equilibrium distribution in the worst-case scenario.
-It is worth mentioning that $d(t)$ is also called the `maximal variation distance' and is widely used in the Markov chain literature.
-For example, a primary objective of analyzing Markov chains on discrete state spaces is to bound $d(t)$, see Levin et al. \cite{levin2017markov}, Aldous and Diaconis \cite{aldous1987strong} for discussions.
+It is therefore convenient to define: \begin{definition}[Maximal Variation Distance] \end{definition} The maximal variation distance $\dimh(t)$ describes the distance to the equilibrium distribution in the worst-case scenario.
+For the IMH chain, an immediate corollary for Theorem \ref{thm: Mengersen Independence} is: \begin{corollary} For any $n\geq 1$, we have